crisperdue/prooftoys-site/content/basic-solutions.md

 (1 given (t ((((1001 * x) / 7) / 11) / 13)))
 )'></div>

+#### Seeing details

-**Seeing details.** Prooftoys encourages you to dig down into any step to see details for it.
+Prooftoys encourages you to dig down into any step to see details for it.
 To see the next level of detail, click on the blue text in the description of the step, in this case the text starting with "standard form".
 The display then expands vertically to